hbu50/twig-for-drupal/README.txt

 For more information about Twig, visit http://twig-project.org

-To use this engine you will need to clone or download the 1.0 version from https://github.com/fabpot/Twig/tree/v1.0.0
+To use this engine you will need to clone Twig from git (https://github.com/fabpot/Twig.git)

+(#git clone https://github.com/fabpot/Twig.git ./lib/Twig)

 And you will end up with a structure something like this

 DRUPAL_ROOT/themes/engines/twig/twig.engine
-DRUPAL_ROOT/themes/engines/twig/lib/...
+DRUPAL_ROOT/themes/engines/twig/lib/Twig...

 To create a theme for twig, simply set engine = twig in your theme.info and start creating templates

+##More information and usage of Twig##
+Please refer to the original project documentation found on http:/twig-project.org

 ##Drupal specific extensions